derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 2. reorganizes
 3. optimizes

-Combined, this work enables the engine to run fast and effeciently during execution time.
+These steps enable the engine to run fast and effeciently during execution time.
 This is when the runtime and engine work together to achieve two main goals:
 1. clear the stack
 2. clear the event queue